 Remote meetings of the Joint Committee commenced in July 2020 to enable Members to meet and make decisions in accordance with the Coronavirus Act.
-Following extensions, the Act is due to expire on 24 September 2023.
+Following extensions, the Act expired on 6 March 2024 and meetings reverted to in-person since that date.